Legislative Report

 Introduced: 2/12/2024

 Summary: The California Constitution provides that the civil service includes every officer and employee of the state, except as provided, and requires that in the civil service, permanent appointment and promotion be made under a merit-based system ascertained by competitive examination.
-Existing law, the State Civil Service Act, prescribes a comprehensive personnel system for the state, with appointments to be based on merit and fitness established by competitive tests.
+Existing law, the State Civil Service Act, prescribes a comprehensive personnel system for the state with appointments to be based on merit and fitness established by competitive tests.
 Existing law states the purposes of the State Civil Service Act, including, among others, to provide a comprehensive personnel system in which positions involving comparable duties and responsibilities are similarly classified and compensated.
 This bill would expand that purpose to include that the compensation relationship between state civil positions with comparable duties and responsibilities is maintained.
+This bill contains other related provisions and other existing laws.

 AB 2421